 Conclusion

 There are many scholarship opportunities for sciences and technology.
-You only need to look for the one that best suits your need and interests.
+You only need to look for the one that best suits your needs and interests.
 When it comes to submitting a scholarship application, earlier is always better.
 So look for scholarships right away.